-Origin: Europe/Mediterranean

-Description: Erect perennial shrub with clover shaped leaves and dense clusters of yellow pea-like flowers in spring & summer.
+Family: Fabaceae Origin: Europe, Mediteranean Description: Erect perennial shrub, clover shaped leaves with dense clusters of yellow pea flowers in spring and summer.
 Fruit/Seeds: Five to eight seeds in flat, silky pods which are ejected forcibly from the pods when ripe.

-Dispersal: Seed is spread by birds, stock, ants, water, machinery, slashing and dumping of garden waste.
+Dispersal: Seed is spread by birds, ants, stock, water, machinery,